-We recently launched a new space on our site for considerations of Social Justice.
-EcoTheo Review has long been guided by the words of Cornel West, who says Justice is what Love looks like in public.
+In 2020 we launched a new space on our site for considerations of Social Justice.
+EcoTheo Review is guided by the words of Dr. Cornel West, who says Justice is what Love looks like in public, as well as Dr. Melanie L. Harris, who says that Earth Justice is Social Justice, and Social Justice is Earth Justice.
 We invite paintings, poems, photographs, essays, and other creative, scholarly responses to the ways environmental justice and social justice intersect.
-Our quarterly digital folios will explore particular aspects of these intersections.
-For the Winter folio we are interested in seeing work that addresses Access to Health in both human and nonhuman communities.
+Our digital folios will explore particular aspects of these intersections.
 Please send submissions and inquiries to [email protected]

 We look forward to encountering your work!